Conversation

 The verb phrase “transfer to” is commonly used in railway and subway contexts and is slightly more formal than “change to”.

-2. Understanding Directions in a Station: Go down the stairs
+2. Understanding Directions in a Station

 To reach a platform or exit, it is essential to understand expressions that indicate direction.
 One basic structure is “Go + direction + noun.”